-Under the proposed rules, an adviser will have one calendar quarter after it exceeds \$150 million in private fund assets (and therefore becomes ineligible to rely on the private fund adviser exemption) to register as an investment adviser with the SEC.
-However, this three month grace period is only available to advisers that have complied with all applicable SEC reporting requirements.
-(See "Reporting Requirements for Exempt Reporting Advisers" below for more information.)
+An adviser will have 90 days after it reports in its annual updating amendment to Form ADV that is has \$150 million or more of private fund assets (and therefore becomes ineligible to rely on the private fund adviser exemption) to register as an investment adviser with the SEC.
+However, this 90 day grace period is only available to advisers that have complied with all applicable SEC reporting requirements.
+See "Reporting Requirements for Exempt Reporting Advisers" below for more information.